caestrella1/imessenger/README.md

-# Chat App
+# iMessenger
-Chat App is an Apple-esque styled chat room app developed in ReactJS using [Pusher Chatkit's API](https://pusher.com/chatkit).
+iMessenger is an Apple-esque styled chat room app developed in ReactJS using [Pusher Chatkit's API](https://pusher.com/chatkit).
 It allows users to create and join chat rooms and send messages to friends.
 This project is currently in development, with more features on the way.

 ### Current Features
 - Create new chat rooms
 - Send messages to chat room members
+- Slack-styled emoji picker using [Emoji-Mart](https://github.com/missive/emoji-mart)
 - New message notifications
 - Unread indicators
 - Delete chat rooms